1,000+ Opportunities

 See the latest projects and awards from the CCGP.
 Find helpful links to assist in applying for grants and navigating the project administration process.
 Department of Transportation Report an Issue or Ask a Question CTDOT Information and Contacts for Persons with Disabilities

-Based on current listing details, eligibility includes: Municipalities in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities in Connecticut.
+Confirm the full requirements in the official notice before applying.